guezandy/blockchain-notary-service/README.md

 ## Diverted from project requirements
 + Used a 1000000 mili seconds or 1000 seconds time window instead of 300 seconds.
 Just easier to test
++ This app allows registering of unlimited number of stars as long as the 1000 seconds validation window is not done - via the api.
++ Working on a UI portion for this project - it may not be complete by the time the grader is looking.

 ## Running guide
 + `npm install`